robfairh/arfc.github.io/manual/guides/pull_requests.md

 # Responding to Pull Requests Reviews

-Reviews on pull requests includes comments, approvals, and suggestions for changes.
+Reviews on pull requests include comments, approvals, and suggestions for changes.
 Comments can include general comments on the material or the formatting of the submission.
 Changes can be requested for a specific line or lines, where the reviewer can even write